 What is government doing to protect water quality?

-The Reef Water Quality Protection Plan is a collaborative program of coordinated projects and partnerships designed to improve the quality of water in the Great Barrier Reef though improved land management in reef catchments.
+The Reef 2050 Water Quality Improvement Plan guides how industry, government, Traditional Owners and the community will work together to improve the quality of water flowing to the Great Barrier Reef through improved land management in Reef catchments.

-Regional Natural Resource Management bodies are responsible for preparing water quality improvement plans to address water quality management.
+Regional Natural Resource Management bodies are responsible for preparing regional water quality improvement plans that guide the implementation of local priority actions to address water quality management.
 For information on these refer to your Regional Natural Resource Management Body.

 Coastal environment interests are included in the State Planning Policy (SPP).

 Additionally, the Coastal Management Plan commenced on 18 March 2014.
 It is made under the Coastal Protection and Management Act 1995.
 The Coastal Management Plan provides non-regulatory policy guidance to coastal land managers.